-Find Duplicate Rows in Postgresql
+Find Duplicate Rows in PostgreSQL

 The table which we use for depiction is

-Method 1: Find Duplicate Rows in Postgresql:
+Find Duplicate Rows in PostgreSQL 1

 select studentid, count(*)

-from ExamScore
+from examscore_dup

 group by studentid